argius/Stew4/FEATURE.md

 The new features in version 4 are listed below:

+Special command "-s" - Executing file as script
+:   Execute a file as script (JavaScript).
+    This feature can be used instead of a command class.

-special command "?" - display environment info (not OS ENV).
-:   Display System Properties.
+Special command "?" - display environment info (not OS ENV) :   Display System Properties.
 (System.getProperty)
-    By defauts, displays JRE, OS and Locale.
+    By defauts, it displays JRE, OS and Locale.

-xxx
-:   xxx
+Auto-expanding nodes in the database info tree (GUI)
+:   This feature automatically expands nodes in the database info tree
+    when connecting a database.
+    If you use this feature, make a "autoexpansion.tsv" file in system directory.

-For more details, see MANUAL.html.
+For more details, see MANUAL.html file.

 ## Changes